-They survived the California fires -- now the crisis is finding housing
+They survived the California fires.
+Now, the crisis is finding housing

 Story highlights

-- Displaced residents grappling with a man-made crisis -- lack of housing
+- Displaced residents are grappling with a man-made crisis -- lack of housing

 - The wildfires have led to 42 deaths and destroyed nearly 8,400 structures